xvik/slush-lib-java/README.md

 ```
 To create package on bintray (it will fail but it's ok - package should be created).

-You can set `dryRun = true` in bintray build section to simulate upload process and make sure everything is alright.

 Current bintray rest api did not allow to link github readme and changelog file automatically.
 So you will have to go to your package page and edit package: fill in github repository name (user/repo-name) and
 the name of changes file (CHANGELOG.md).
 After that click on 'readme' tab on package page and select 'github page'.